 Defined benefit plan limits: If you are fortunate enough to receive a defined benefit plan -- commonly known as a pension -- the limit on the maximum annual benefit that you can receive in 2015 has increased by $5,000 to $215,000.

 Social Security: Some things have changed.
 Others have not.
 The Social Security tax rate remains the same at 12.4 percent.
 This rate is evenly split between employers and employees, meaning that both pay 6.2 percent.
-What has changed is how much of your pay is subject to Social Security taxes, or, the Social Security wage base.
-In 2015, employees will pay Social Security taxes on up to $118,500 of their income.
-That is an increase from 2014 of $1,500.
-Last year, employees only paid Social Security taxes on up to $117,000 of their income.
+In 2016, employees will pay Social Security taxes on up to $118,500 of their income, as they did the previous year.
 What does this mean?
 If you make $118,500 or more in 2015, you'll pay a total of $7,347 this year in Social Security taxes.
-Last year, you would have paid just $7,254 maximum.
+Again, that is unchanged from 2015.

-Flexible spending accounts: Employees can make a maximum contribution of $2,550 in 2015 to employer-sponsored health care flexible spending accounts.
-That is a $50 increase from 2014 limits.
+Flexible spending accounts: Employees can make a maximum contribution of $2,550 in 2016 to employer-sponsored health care flexible spending accounts.
+That number is unchanged from 2015 limits.

 Adoption credit: Taxpayers adopting a child with special needs can claim a $13,400 tax credit.
 For all other adoptions, taxpayers can take a credit of the amount of qualified adoption expenses up to a limit of $13,400.
 This credit will gradually phase out for taxpayers with a modified adjusted gross income of $201,010 or more.